United States presidential transition: Trump–Biden

 Incumbent president Donald Trump prematurely claimed victory in the 2020 presidential election on Election Day, November 3 and demanded all further vote counting cease.
 The president also alleged widespread fraud, corruption and other misconduct, and commenced multiple lawsuits in multiple states seeking a halt to counting, rejection of votes, preventing certification of results, besides other remedies.
-Trump claimed that 2.7 million votes were “deleted” by the digital voting system used in some states, and said votes were switched from him to Joe Biden.
+Trump claimed that 2.7 million votes were "deleted" by the digital voting system used in some states, and said votes were switched from him to Joe Biden.
 Officials called the 2020 election the most secure in history and officials from all fifty states refuted claims of fraud.

 Democratic presidential candidate Joe Biden became generally acknowledged as the president-elect on November 7, 2020.
-The GSA Administrator, Emily Murphy, a Trump appointee, initially refused to issue the "ascertainment" letter declaring Biden the "apparent winner", on the basis that the election result was disputed.
+The GSA administrator, Emily Murphy, a Trump appointee, initially refused to issue the "ascertainment" letter declaring Biden the "apparent winner", on the basis that the election result was disputed.
 The declaration would mark the official start of the transition: withholding it denied the Biden transition team full funds, secure office space, and access to agencies.
 (Following the 2016 presidential election, the acting GSA administrator issued the "ascertainment" letter the next day, on November 9, 2016.)
 Biden had also been denied daily classified national security briefings.
 Further, the State Department denied access to communications from foreign leaders, leaving the Biden team to communicate through other unofficial channels.
 According to CBS News, "In past transitions, the State Department has facilitated the logistics of the calls and provided translation services, possible talking points, and even taken notes".

 On November 23, Murphy issued the letter of ascertainment naming Biden as the "apparent winner", making funds available for him towards the transition, although Trump had still not conceded.
 After pro-Trump protesters stormed the U.S. Capitol on January 6, 2021, Trump offered a statement that "My focus now turns to a smooth, orderly and seamless transition of power", although he continued to reiterate his false claims of widespread fraud and irregularities.
 President Trump did not attend Biden's inauguration, which made him the first president not to attend the inauguration of his elected successor since Andrew Johnson was absent from the first inauguration of Ulysses S. Grant in 1869.
 Vice President Mike Pence attended Biden's inauguration.

+Biden–Trump

+In the early morning of November 6, 2024, major news outlets projected that Trump would win the 2024 presidential election.
+Vice President Kamala Harris committed to a peaceful transition of power during her concession speech that evening.
+The following day, President Biden announced he was taking steps to coordinate the transition.

+Trump and Biden met in the Oval Office on November 13 for about two hours, with both calling for a "smooth transition" and Trump expressing his appreciation for Biden's efforts.
+This resumed the hallmark of peaceful transitions that had been disrupted in the previous presidential transition.